Kenasi123/Weather-app/README.md

 # Weather-app
-Features:

 Features: Displays the State
 API's used: Weather App, Random Advice Api

 ==================================
 RESTful API is an architectural style for an application program interface (API) that uses HTTP requests to access and use data.

  We used a Rest Api using the Chain Promises